Forien/foundryvtt-forien-armoury/README.md

 Forien's Armoury started as a compendium of my own custom items and houserules and as the time went by, it got expanded

+### Notable changes in v2.1.0
+* Added following GM only Macros:
+  * Character Status summary — lets GM generate a quick table showing basic summary of party composition - careers, fate/resilience points, experience
+  * Award XP with Companions — allows GM to award party the XP, based on whether Actors are in specified folders.
+Companions receive half.
+* Added following GM & Player Macros:
+  * Use Cantrip — allows using "Cants" using rules from `Archives of the Empire Vol.III`.
+Require duplication and setup
+  * Make Extended Lockpick Test — allows both GMs and Players to create Extended Lockpick Tests for their characters to attempt.
+Configuration available

 ### Notable changes in v2.0.0
 * Updated all of module's Active Effect to work or take advantage of WFRP4e's [Effect Refactor Update](https://github.com/moo-man/WFRP4e-FoundryVTT/releases/tag/7.1.0)
   * Because of that, all Active Effects (such as Runes, some trappings, traits and talents) on existing Actors need to be replaced with new ones from compendium!